laurentj/slimerjs/src/README.md

 - [Download the latest package](http://download.slimerjs.org/slimerjs-0.5RC1.zip) or
   [the source code of SlimerJS](https://github.com/laurentj/slimerjs/archive/master.zip) if you didn't it yet
 - On windows, a .bat is provided, but you can also launch slimer from a "true" console.
 In this case, you should install [Cygwin](http://www.cygwin.com/) or any other unix environment to launch slimerjs.
-Note that some issues are known with Cygwin.
 - SlimerJS needs to know where Firefox or XulRunner is stored.
 It tries to discover itself the path but can fail.
 You must then set the environment variable SLIMERJSLAUNCHER, which should contain the full path to the firefox binary: